Home|Blog|Speaker Deck

 What We'll Use#

-The star of the show is faviconaws-lambda-web-adapter!
+The star of the show is Favicon of aws-lambda-web-adapteraws-lambda-web-adapter!

 • HTTP application you want to deploy → Simply place it at the AWS Lambda entry point